North Lopham: History

-North Lopham was first mentioned in the Little Doomsday Book of 1086 and was referred to as 'Lopham Alia'.
+North Lopham was first mentioned in the Little Domesday Book of 1086 and was referred to as 'Lopham Alia'.
 This Latin name can be translated into 'Another Lopham'.
 The name Lopham originates from the Old English for 'Loppa's homestead'.
-The earliest known building within the parish was a Roman villa located in the East of the village.
+The earliest known building within the parish was a Roman villa located in the east of the village.
 This was discovered through Roman materials, such as pottery, and coins being found as a result of ploughing and metal detecting.
 During the 16th century, North Lopham was noted for the production of fine linen, as was common in the areas surrounding Thetford and Diss at the time.
 This production continued through the 17th and 18th centuries as was described by William White's 1845 Gazetteer: "the two villages have long been famous for the manufacture of linen or hempen cloth"Yet, this successful industry faced competition from high volume machinery located in 'textile towns'.
 As a result, North Lopham's last production of linen was in 1910.
 In 1831, the parish had a population of 807 and contained a total of 121 houses.
 Within North Lopham, there are a total of seventeen properties which are on the National Heritage List including the grade one listed St. Nicholas's church and the grade two listed Wesleyen Chapel.
 In 1834, North Lopham became part of the Guiltcross Union which consisted of a total of eleven workhouses within Wayland, Thetford and Depwade.
 A work house was erected in North Lopham in 1836.
 In 1881, the main industry of the parish was agriculture, with 29% of the population of 674 working within this sector.
 Census data for the parish dates back to 1801, with the earliest figure for population being 588.
 The population decreased from 832 in 1851 to 461 in 1961.The population was at its lowest in parish history in 1961.
 The overall trend for the parish population is a gradual decrease until 1961, followed by an increase to 668 in 2019.